udexon/Webpp/W+003_OPOW.md

 the major shareholder of the company employing the programmers has the absolute power on decision making.

-In Duniix software development model, we highlight PUSH, for Programmer
+In Duniix software development model, we highlight individual's role as
+PUSH:

+- P: Programmer
+- U: User
+- S: Shareholder
+- H: Owner of Hardware Devices, that make up Duniix network

+The conventional company structure dictates a centralized system, where funds are spent to acquire and maintain hardware at centralized locations, to serve users in segmented geographical areas, even if the users are spread out globally.